 You will also choose option modules from both departments, with the opportunity to work creatively and undertake innovative assessments such as blogs and YouTube videos.

-30 credits from the Department of Media and Communications
+You will take 30 credits from the Department of History and 30 credits from the Department of Media and Communications.

 Credits and levels of learning

 An undergraduate honours degree is made up of 360 credits – 120 at Level 4, 120 at Level 5 and 120 at Level 6.
 If you are a full-time student, you will usually take Level 4 modules in the first year, Level 5 in the second, and Level 6 modules in your final year.
 A standard module is worth 30 credits.
 Some programmes also contain 15-credit half modules or can be made up of higher-value parts, such as a dissertation or a Major Project.